Release family

 04

-Keep the model line compact enough to be economically practical in production systems.
+Keep the release family compact enough to be economically practical in production systems.

 Model release workflow

-The page makes the model line useful by tying it to actual agent-system requirements.
+The page makes the release family useful by tying it to actual agent-system requirements.

 Plan